The app is an easy way to make your observations as you go! Open the app and make sure you’re logged in. Then follow these steps:

 - Make sure the date and time have been automatically entered.
 If not, tap the date box and enter the correct information.

 - The location should be entered automatically if you are taking the photo within the app itself.
 If not, tap the location box and the “find me” button (an arrow, in a corner of your screen) and it will move the map to your location.
 You can also search for your location with the search bar.

 - Taking the photo in your own yard?
 Consider changing the geoprivacy setting to “obscured” so people won’t be able to see where you live!
 This option drops your observation into a random location within 10km of your actual location, hiding the exact spot from the public.
 Note that “private” observations will not count toward the City Nature Challenge.

-- If the species you are photographing is not wild, i.e. it was planted in your garden or is a pet animal, tap “Captive/Cultivated” and choose “Yes.”
-This lets people who use iNaturalist for their research that the species in the photograph was moved there by people and did not occur there naturally.
+- If the species you are photographing is not wild, i.e. it was planted in your garden or is a pet, tap “Captive/Cultivated” and choose “Yes.”
+This lets people who use iNaturalist for their research know that the species in the photograph was moved there by people and did not arrive their on its own.
 Ideally, most to all of your observations will NOT be captive/cultivated – we want as many wild species as possible!

 - No need to choose a project!
 Your observation will automatically be added to your local City Nature Challenge totals.

 - Identify the species by tapping on the “What did you see?” area.
 This will run the image recognition algorithm and help you identify the species you’ve photographed.
 Choose the species that best fits your image by tapping on it.